stanfordjournalism/stanford-progj-2020/docs/datakit.md

 # Push work to GitHub
 invoke code.push

+# When you're done working,
+# deactivate the virtual environment
+exit
 ```

 Congratulations, your work should now be saved in a private repo on GitHub!!